Kohima War Cemetery

 In 1944, 1 Assam Regiment was the youngest unit in the Indian Army, raised just 3 years previously from local hill-men, including many Nagas.
 Nevertheless, it performed heroically in its baptism of fire, delaying the advance of the Japanese at the Battles of Jessami & Kharasom (March 27-31).
 A Memorial to this can be seen at Jessami.

-The commander of 1 Assam at this time was Lieutenant Colonel ‘Bruno’ Brown.
-Eighty years later, his grandaughter Charlotte Carty laid a wreath at the Regiment’s Memorial at Jessami.
+The first name on the list of awards above is Lt.
+Colonel W.F.
+‘Bruno’ Brown, Commander of 1 Assam during the Battles of Jessami & Kohima.
+Eighty years later, his grandaughter Charlotte Carty laid a wreath at the Assam Regiment’s Memorial at Jessami.

 “You may be the youngest unit under my command, but you’re pretty precocious”.